idlework/react-native-floating-action-bar/README.md

 ### position

 Accepts a string containing one of these types: `top`, `bottom`, `left`, `right`.
 This property positions the action bar to the given position.
-With `top` or `bottom` the ation bar renders as a row, with `left` or `right` the action bar renders as a column.
+With `top` or `bottom` the action bar renders as a row, with `left` or `right` the action bar renders as a column.

 ### onPress